 The storage reservoir for the propane gas system is a horizontally mounted tank which is permanently attached to the vehicle frame.
 The tank is accessible only from the outside of the vehicle.

-Propane Gas Tank (Located under center of coach) -Typical View
+The Propane Gas Tank is located under the center of the motorhome.